Zanatyy/CPP-Bank-System-Management/README.md

 create_account(); to create andd add the account in the map.

-findandshowaccount(int); to find account based on ID number and display it.
+findandshowaccount(int); to find account in map based on ID number and display it.

 printaccounts(); display all accounts.